cdxr/terminal/README.md

-# Terminal
+### Terminal

 `terminal` is a Haskell package for creating interactive command-line interfaces.

-It is in early development, and the API is not yet stable.

-## Changes

-### Version 1.0.0.0

-#### MonadTerm
-* removed MonadIO superclass constraint
-* removed MonadPlus superclass constraint
-* removed inputState (and all public Haskeline values)
-* added tryInputLine
-* added tryInputChar
-* added outputStr
+It provides an mtl-style MonadTerm typeclass that lifts terminal operations through a monad transformer stack.
+The concrete type, TermT, is implemented with the `haskeline` package.

+This package is experimental, and the author recommends that users make use of `haskeline` instead.